 Making a new copy of the script and then submitting each one for every input data file is time consuming.
 An alternative is to make a job array using the -t option in your submission script.
 The -t option allows many copies of the same script to be queued all at once.
 You can use the PBS_ARRAYID to differentiate between the different jobs in the array.
 A brief example on how to do this is available at Job Array Example

 Submit Serial Job

 - To submit the serial job you will use the qsub program.
-For example to submit test.sh SGE Job you would type:
+For example to submit test.sh TORQUE Job you would type:

-- You may also define the SGE parameters from the section above as qsub parameters instead of defining them in the script file.
+- You may also define the TORQUE parameters from the section above as qsub parameters instead of defining them in the script file.
 Example: